Stichting-MedMij/MedMij-R4-Images/guides/medmij-r4-image-availability-ig/Home/Artifact-Index/Logical-models.page.md

 ---
-topic: Logical models
+topic: Logical Models
 ---

-# Logical models
+# Logical Models

 The functional dataset and the underlying use cases are represented by FHIR Logical Models.
 - The Logical Models corresponding to the dataset, which we will refer to as *base Logical Models*, contain all functional concepts, including datatype, terminology binding (if applicable) and id (i.e. mapping to the [Nictiz BBS dataset (1.0.0-alpha.2)](https://decor.nictiz.nl/pub/bbs/bbs-html-20240208T092809/ds-2.16.840.1.113883.2.4.3.11.60.133.1.1-2022-03-09T122352.html) or, for newly introduced concepts, an id assigned by MedMij).
 Moreover, it is indicated whether each concept is repeating (i.e. whether its maximum cardinality is `1` or `*`).